PTSD: the silent enemy - How it is influencing British military and veterans

-Post Traumatic Stress Disorder (PTSD) a diseas we talked about many and many times.
-This disturb affects generally emergency operators and military soldiers.
-In particular veterans, who survived wars and who saw cruelties and desolation.
+Post Traumatic Stress Disorder is a disease we talked about many and many times.
+This disturb generally affects emergency operators and military soldiers.
+In particular, veterans, who survived wars and who saw cruelties and desolation.

-Traumatic diseaseases like this, are not easy to defeat, moreover, veteran military personnel who are diagnosed with PTSD are not receiving the clinical or financial support they need.
+Traumatic diseases like this, are not easy to defeat, moreover, the veteran military personnel who are diagnosed with PTSD are not receiving the clinical or financial support they need.

-This is despite the fact that PTSD is more understood than ever before.
-In fact, as the infographic points out, doctors have been treating soldiers for psychological effects of combat since World War I.
+This is despite the fact that post-traumatic stress disease is more understood than ever before.
+In fact, as the infographic points out, doctors have been treating soldiers for the psychological effects of combat since World War I.

-The infographic focuses on facts about how PTSD affects servicemen and women.
+The infographic focuses on facts about how post-traumatic stress disease affects servicemen and women.

 Some of the highlights of this infographic include:

 - 65,000 WWI veterans were still being treated for ‘shell shock’ 10 years later

 - Post-traumatic diseased in the US affects 31% of veterans

 - 1 in 3 people develop post-traumatic disease after a traumatic experience